piclas-framework/piclas/doc/userguide/030_features_models.md

 Depending of the type of the chosen boundary type either the mass flow [kg/s] or the static pressure [Pa] have to be given

     Part-Species1-Surfaceflux1-Adaptive-Massflow=1.00E-14
+    ! or
     Part-Species1-Surfaceflux1-Adaptive-Pressure=10

+The temperature and velocity vector are defined by the regular surface flux parameters as described in the beginning of Section \ref{sec:particle_surface_flux}.
+The velocity provided is utilized as the initial value for the determination of particles to be inserted, where a very low velocity results in a high number of particles for a given massflow.
+In the subsequent iterations, the sampled velocity in the adjacent cells is utilized.

-The adaptive boundaries require the sampling of macroscopic properties such as flow velocity at the boundary.
+The adaptive boundaries require the sampling of macroscopic properties such as the flow velocity at the boundary.
 To compensate for the statistical fluctuations, three possible sampling approaches are available.
 The first approach uses a relaxation factor $f_{\mathrm{relax}}$, where the current value of the sampled variable $v^{n}$ is updated according to

 $$v^{n}= (1-f_{\mathrm{relax}})\,v^{n-1} + f_{\mathrm{relax}} v^{\mathrm{samp}} $$